jainil/ambitube/README.md

 ## Tasks

-1. TODO Fix theatre mode conflicts
-2. TODO Fix seek bar sizing when the video has chapters
+1. TODO Fix seek bar sizing when the video has chapters